 |Paid APIs||APIs that require a paid subscription plan and credit card to consume.|

 Start by creating pricing attributes for your API.
-You can add objects or features to your plan.
+You can add billing objects or features to your plan.

-You can add a new object by clicking the +Add New Object button.
+You can add a new billing object by clicking the +Add New Object button.
 You must associate an endpoint with the object.

 You can add a new feature by clicking the +Add New Feature button.
 Features can be added to plans to distinguish the difference between the plans and to incentivize plan upgrades.